 How much should I charge?

 This will change your viewer’s perception on value and pricing that the first offer is, in fact, a great deal.
-This is just a simple example of how you can use pricing psychology to change the viewers’ perception of your live products.
-The good thing is that you can use techniques like these for most of the monetization options which we’ll go through below.
+This is just a simple example of how you can use psychology to change a viewers’ perception of your products.
+The good thing is that you can use techniques like this for most of the monetization options.

 Monetizing Free Live Streams

-Free live streams are periodic broadcasts that you provide without expecting any payment.
-Free live streams may not be profitable in the short term but these streams can be a part of your website’s sales funnel: the way in which website visitors are transformed into paying customers.
-With these free live streams, visitors to your website will be able to enjoy your content without any payment-related constraints, meaning that the bulk of your traffic will go to these broadcasts.
+Free live streams are periodic broadcasts that you provide without expecting any payment in return.
+Free live streams may not be profitable in the short term but these streams can be part of your website’s sales funnel.
+With these free live streams, website visitors will be able to enjoy your content without any payment-related constraints.
+This means that the bulk of your traffic will go to these broadcasts.

-One way to monetize free broadcasts is to promote affiliate products or other forms of advertising, such as offering coupons or discount codes.
-For example, you can start off your stream by spending a few minutes to showcase a certain product and then offer a discount code for anyone interested in purchasing it.
-You can receive a percentage of all orders made with that discount code or a lump sum for promoting the product, depending on the deal you make with the website selling the product.
+One way to monetize free broadcasts is to promote affiliate products or other forms of advertising, like offering coupons or discount codes.
+For instance, you can start off your stream by spending a few minutes to showcase a certain product and then offer a discount code.
+You can receive a percentage of all orders made with that discount code or a lump sum for promoting the product.
+This depends on the deal you make with the website selling the product.

 Donations are another great way to monetize your website’s free content.
-Online donations for content creators have been steadily growing in recent years, so it’s definitely worthwhile to add a donation link somewhere on your live stream page.
+Online donations for content creators have been steadily growing in recent years.
+It is considered worthwhile to add a donation link somewhere on your live stream page.
 You can direct viewers to the donation link and thank them live for their contribution.

 - Free streams are relatively easy to produce, depending on the niche of your website.
 If you are running short on ideas, you can simply broadcast some of your recorded premium content with a live commentary.

-- Can be a great way to advertise other products with discount codes or coupons.
+- Can be a great way of advertising other products with discount codes or coupons.

-- Free streams tend to consume the same amount of viewer hours as paid streams do, but with a lower ROI or return of investment.
+- Free streams tend to consume the same amount of viewer hours as paid streams do, but with a lower ROI (Return on Investment).

 - Affiliate products, for example, tend to have a very low conversion rate.

-- Only a small percentage of users who watch free content will turn into paying customers.
+- A small percentage of users who watch free content will turn into paying customers.

 Pay Per View Live Streams

-- The pay-per-view system allows viewers to try your premium content without having to commit to an expensive/long subscription.
+- The pay-per-view system allows viewers to try your premium content without having to commit to a subscription.

 - You can offer reasonably priced live content, which in turn provides you with a higher overall conversion rate.